How to book

 The group leader is responsible for the behaviour and well-being of their group at all times.

-Please select ‘YES‘ you would like to book a lunch room when booking your chosen workshop/s via our Schools Booking Form.
+Lunch room facilities are available.
+Please select ‘YES‘ you would like to book a lunch room space when booking your chosen workshop/s via our Schools Booking Form.

 Lunch Room costs are as follows: